2emeagauche/frontend-mentor-galleria-slideshow/README.md

 ### What I learned

 Using React Context
-Creating git branch to go in different direction than merging Using Vite config and .env variables for the Base url Deploying on Github with Action
+Creating new git branch then merging
+Using Vite config and .env variables for the Base url Deploying on Github with Action

 ### Continued development

-Go deeper with react hooks especially custom hooks.
+Go deeper with react optimization.

 ## Author